krisrs1128/info-uncertainty/_posts/2019-08-29-wrangling.md

 This isn't strictly a barrier to putting everything into a single $$X$$, but if you are confused by this, you should stop coding and write to the people who shared the data with you.
+They should be able to give you a data dictionary.
 You don't want to try doing anything to the data if you're not even sure what they are.

 ## Managing column types